Wall Street West: Denver

 For Denver, Colorado, the city started picking up some shares of commercial buildings in the late 19th century.
 There was a push by the local politicians to transform its Seventeenth Street to become the "Wall Street of Denver" as seen in an 1892 pamphlet in promoting the Equitable Building by the Equitable Life Assurance Society.
 Other buildings were constructed at other corners of 17th Street such as the Boston Building in 1890 and the Ideal Cement Building in 1907.
 By that time, 17th Street had begun to be referred to as the "Wall Street of the West."
 After the Colorado National Bank (First National Bank) was constructed in 1911, it reaffirmed its central business district's Wall Street status.
 17th Street was also called the "Wall Street of the Rockies" at a later time as it attracted other premier financial institutions.

 Los Angeles

-Los Angeles also picked up a fair share of financial companies starting in the early part of the 1900s.
+Los Angeles also picked up a share of financial companies starting in the early part of the 1900s.
 The new financial buildings were concentrating along South Spring Street.
 The title of "Wall Street of the West" was used and the Spring Street Financial District was born.
 The district continued to flourish for many decades until the 1960s when companies started shifting toward the western part of the downtown area.
-By the early 1980s, many buildings were empty and the Spring Street showed no sign of its past as one of the financial centers.
+By the early 1980s, partly due to bank mergers and consolidations, many buildings were empty and the Spring Street showed no sign of its past as one of the financial centers.